bcgov/ols-router/router-developer-guide.md

 [timeText](https://github.com/bcgov/ols-router/blob/gh-pages/glossary.md#timeText) | String

-Here is a sample json request for the distance of fastest route in km:
+Here is a sample request for the distance of fastest route in km and in json:
 ```
 https://router.api.gov.bc.ca/truck/distance.json?routeDescription=fastest%20distance%20in%20km%20and%20json&points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&outputSRS=4326&criteria=fastest&distanceUnit=km
 ```

-and here is the response:
+and here is the json response:

 ```
 {